PostgREST/postgrest/admin.rst

 .. note::

-  In future versions we will support `Prefer: count=estimated` to leverage the PostgreSQL statistics tables for a fast (and fairly accurate) result.
+  In future versions we will support :code:`Prefer: count=estimated` to leverage the PostgreSQL statistics tables for a fast (and fairly accurate) result.

 .. _hardening_https: